Calibration of Distributionally Robust Empirical Optimization Models: Robust empirical optimization

-The constant $\delta$ can be interpreted as the ``amount of robustness" in the robust model \eqref{eq:robust_empirical}.
-The robust problem coincides with the empirical model when $\delta=0$, and delivers ``more conservative" solutions as $\delta$ increases.
+(additional assumptions will be stated as required).
+The $\phi$-divergence $\mathcal{H}_\phi(\mathbb{Q} \,|\, {\mathbb{P}}_n)$ measures the deviation of the alternative distribution $\mathbb Q$ from the nominal ${\mathbb P}_n$ and the worst-case model \eqref{eq:robust_empirical} accounts for errors in the empirical distribution ${\mathbb P}_n$ by optimizing against worst-case perturbations.
+The size of the perturbations in \eqref{eq:robust_empirical} is controlled by the robustness parameter $\delta$ which determines the penalty on the adversary for deviating from the nominal.
+Note that $\delta=0$ gives the empirical model \eqref{emp_n} and solutions become ``more conservative" as $\delta$ increases.

-It is shown in \cite{GKL} that if $\phi(z)$ is sufficiently smooth, then solving the robust optimization problem \eqref{eq:robust_empirical} is almost the same as solving an empirical mean-variance problem.
-Specifically, if $\phi$ is also twice continuously differentiable, then
+It is shown in \cite{GKL} that if $\phi(z)$ is sufficiently smooth, the worst-case optimization problem \eqref{eq:robust_empirical} is almost the same as an empirical mean-variance problem.
+Specifically, if $\phi(z)$ satisfies \eqref{eq:phi-cond} and is also twice continuously differentiable in the neighborhood of $z=1$, then

 where